Voldborg Ølsgaard: Early life and family

 Born in Ommestrup, Djursland, on 13 October 1877, Voldborg Antoinette Brøns Appelt was the daughter of the high school principal Marius Nicolaj Appelt (1841–1907) and his wife Petra Jakobine Louise née Brøns (1847–1926).
 She was educated at her father's Mørke Højskole.
 In November 1901, she married the sculptor Elias Ølsgaard (1983–1964).

 Career

-Devoted to the cause of peace, the couple created a home they called "Pax" in Aarhus where Elias had received a commission to decorate the State Library.
+Devoted to the cause of peace, the couple built a home they called "Pax" in Aarhus where Elias had received a commission to decorate the State Library.
 Voldborg Ølsgaard was an early member of Danske Kvinders Fredskæde which was founded after the 1915 Women's Peace Conference in the Hague.
-In 1925, the Danish organization changed its name to Kvindernes Internationale Liga for Fred og Frihed in line with the name of the international oganization Women's International League for Peace and Freedom.
+In 1925, the Danish organization changed its name to Kvindernes Internationale Liga for Fred og Frihed in line with the name of the international organization Women's International League for Peace and Freedom.